Regional Center

 Our Approach

-The Hackett Center works across and within systems at the community, local, state, and federal levels to pilot approaches and advance policies that support women’s behavioral health with an emphasis on community-driven preventive efforts.
+Our organization works across and within systems at the community, local, state, and federal levels to pilot approaches and advance policies that support women’s behavioral health.

 Our approach focuses on the periods when a woman is at greatest risk for behavioral health concerns.
 We have developed and are advancing comprehensive strategies that involve various stakeholders and levels of intervention during these unique developmental periods.